Backtrace (film)

-Backtrace is a 2018 American action crime film directed by Brian A. Miller, and starring Sylvester Stallone, Matthew Modine and Ryan Guzman.
+Backtrace is a 2018 American action crime thriller film directed by Brian A. Miller, and starring Sylvester Stallone, Matthew Modine and Ryan Guzman.
 The film was released as video on demand and limited theatrical release by Lionsgate Premiere on December 14, 2018 in the United States.

 Plot

 After suffering a brain injury from a bank heist gone wrong, MacDonald (Matthew Modine) develops amnesia and is put into a prison psychiatric ward.
 Following his seventh year in evaluation, he is coerced by an inmate and a ward doctor (Ryan Guzman and Meadow Williams) to break out of prison and injected with a serum that forces him to relive the life he's forgotten.
 MacDonald must now elude a local detective (Sylvester Stallone), a toughened FBI agent (Christopher McDonald) and the drug's dangerous side effects in order to recover the stolen money all while confronting his past.